sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

     exit
     ```

-3. Connect to the network drive or storage location where you copied the VHD in [step 3.2](#Step_3__Detach_the_VHD__copy_it_to_a_new_device__and_attach_it__optional_).
+3. Connect to the network drive or storage location where you copied the VHDX in [step 3.2](#Step_3__Detach_the_VHD__copy_it_to_a_new_device__and_attach_it__optional_).

     ```
     net use N: \\server\share
     ```

-4. Copy the VHD from the network drive or storage location to the destination PC's main partition.
+4. Copy the VHDX from the network drive or storage location to the destination PC's main partition.

     ```
-    copy N:\VHDs\Windows.vhd M:
+    copy N:\VHDs\Windows.vhdx M:
     ```

-**Attach the VHD**
+**Attach the VHDX**

-1. While still booted into WinPE, attach your VHD to the destination PC.
+1. While still booted into WinPE, attach your VHDX to the destination PC.

     ```
     diskpart
-    select vdisk file=M:\windows.vhd
+    select vdisk file=M:\windows.vhdx
     attach vdisk
     ```

-2. Identify the attached VHD's volume letter.
+2. Identify the attached VHDX's volume letter.
 (Optional: Change it to another letter that makes more sense, for example V, and leave the diskpart command line open for the next step).

     ```
     list volume